 In response to the above detections, EOCWD discontinued use of groundwater wells in May, 2019.
-During 2020, no groundwater from EOCWD wells was served to customers.
+Since that time, no groundwater from EOCWD wells has been served to customers.
 Our team also immediately began work on treatment options so that we can again utilize our groundwater supply.
-We are currently in the design phase of a treatment system which is expected to come online in early-to-mid 2022.
+We are currently in the construction phase of a treatment system which is expected to come online in early-to-mid 2023.